-Increased volatility in many currency pairs over recent years has naturally increased option premium costs, however it is not wise to always hedge via zero-premium collar options and never consider paying premium to buy outright call and put currency options.
+Increased volatility in many currency pairs over recent years has naturally increased option premium costs, however, it is not wise to always hedge via zero-premium collar options and you should never consider paying a premium to buy outright call and put currency options.

-- If the home currency spot rate is at an historical low point against the export receipt currency (say based on long-term average rates) and the lead-indicators point to a greater probability of appreciation of the home currency than further depreciation, the choice of hedge instrument is going to be heavily weighted to straight forwards.
+- If the home currency spot rate is at a historical low point against the export receipt currency (say based on long-term average rates) and the lead-indicators point to a greater probability of appreciation of the home currency than further depreciation, the choice of hedge instrument is going to be heavily weighted to straight forwards.

-- If the home currency spot rate is at an historical high point against the export receipt currency (based on long-term average rates) and the lead-indicators point to a greater probability of depreciation of the home currency than further appreciation, the choice of hedge instrument is more likely to be buying outright call options on the home currency.
+- If the home currency spot rate is at a historical high point against the export receipt currency (based on long-term average rates) and the lead-indicators point to a greater probability of depreciation of the home currency than further appreciation, the choice of hedge instrument is more likely to be buying outright call options on the home currency.

 In some respect, hedging with collars is akin to having permanent orders in the market to deal at more favourable exchange rate levels with protection on the other side along the way.
-Whilst zero-premium may appear attractive, FX risk managers should always examine the trade-off’s of paying some premium to widen the gap between the floor and cap strike rates to provide greater opportunity of participation in favourable rate movements.
+Whilst zero-premium may appear attractive, FX risk managers should always examine the trade-offs of paying some premium to widen the gap between the floor and cap strike rates to provide a greater opportunity for participation in favourable rate movements.

 In a similar vein, opportunities should be taken to restructure collars over the course of their term by buying back the sold cap or floor, or alternatively converting the collar to a straightforward if original target hedged rates are achievable.
 An active mixture of hedging instruments within policy limits should provide greater opportunity to beat benchmark and budget exchange rates.